-From an operational perspective there were other core developments during the year as follows:
+From an operational perspective other core developments during the year were as follows:

-- Effective March 2020, the Company moved to working from home in response to the COVID-19 pandemic; - Effective 31 March 2020, the closure of AIU's Dutch and Belgium branches; - A capital contribution of €15m from the Company's parent, AmTrust Equity Solutions Ltd; and - The exit of the United Kingdom from the EU and execution of the Company's Brexit contingency plans.

-On 8th March 2021 the Company sold its Swedish subsidiary, AmTrust Nordic AB to a sister group company, AMT Intermediaries Limited.
-It is not anticipated that this will have any impact on the Company's business generated in that region by AmTrust Nordic AB, which operates as a managing general agent on its behalf.
+- The Company maintained a working from home protocol in response to the COVID-19 pandemic; - The United Kingdom exited the EU and the Company successfully implemented its Brexit contingency plan; - On 8 March 2021, the Company sold its Swedish subsidiary, AmTrust Nordic AB to a sister group company, AMT Intermediaries Limited.
+This has not had any negative impact on the Company's business generated in that region by AmTrust Nordic AB; and - The company received a capital contribution of €20m from its parent.
+AmTrust Equity Solutions Ltd.